InverterNetwork/contracts/memory-bank/activeContext.md

 ## Current Work Focus

-**Primary**: Refactoring `_calculatePurchaseReturn` function within `DiscreteCurveMathLib_v1`.
-**Secondary**: Updating Memory Bank to reflect new refactoring task and validation strategy.

-**Reason for Shift**: User directive to refactor `_calculatePurchaseReturn` with a new algorithm and a revised validation assumption (segment array validation is now external to this function).
+**Primary**: Preparing for `FM_BC_DBC` (Funding Manager - Discrete Bonding Curve) module implementation.
+**Secondary**: Ensuring all Memory Bank documentation is up-to-date with the now stable `DiscreteCurveMathLib_v1`.

+**Reason for Shift**: `_calculatePurchaseReturn` has been refactored by the user. `PackedSegmentLib.sol` has new, stricter validation for segment creation. `IDiscreteCurveMathLib_v1.sol` has been updated with new error types.

 ## Recent Progress

-- ✅ Initial Memory Bank review completed.
+- ✅ `_calculatePurchaseReturn` in `DiscreteCurveMathLib_v1.sol` refactored by user.
-- ✅ `context/refactoring.md` updated with the new validation assumption for `_calculatePurchaseReturn`.
+- ✅ `IDiscreteCurveMathLib_v1.sol` updated with new error types (`InvalidFlatSegment`, `InvalidPointSegment`).
+- ✅ `PackedSegmentLib.sol`'s `_create` function confirmed to contain stricter validation rules:
+  - Flat segments must have `numberOfSteps == 1`.
+  - Sloped segments must have `numberOfSteps > 1` and `priceIncrease > 0`.
+- ✅ All tests in `test/unit/modules/fundingManager/bondingCurve/libraries/PackedSegmentLib.t.sol` are passing, including new tests for "True Flat" and "True Sloped" segment validation.
-- ✅ Planning for `_calculatePurchaseReturn` refactoring initiated.
+- ✅ `_calculatePurchaseReturn` in `DiscreteCurveMathLib_v1.sol` successfully refactored and fixed.
+- ✅ All tests in `test/unit/modules/fundingManager/bondingCurve/formulas/DiscreteCurveMathLib_v1.t.sol` are passing.
+- ✅ `DiscreteCurveMathLib_v1.sol` and `PackedSegmentLib.sol` are now considered stable and fully tested.
-- ✅ Review of all core Memory Bank files for update process completed.
+- ✅ Initial Memory Bank review completed (prior to this update).

-## Implementation Quality Assessment (DiscreteCurveMathLib_v1 - Pre-Refactor)
+## Implementation Quality Assessment (DiscreteCurveMathLib_v1 - Post-Refactor of `_calculatePurchaseReturn`)

-**High-quality, production-ready code (excluding `_calculatePurchaseReturn` which is now under refactor)** with:
+**`DiscreteCurveMathLib_v1` (including refactored `_calculatePurchaseReturn`) is now stable and all tests are passing.** Core library maintains:

-- Defensive programming patterns (validation at multiple layers - _Note: This is being revised for `_calculatePurchaseReturn`_).
+- Defensive programming patterns (validation strategy updated, see below).
 - Gas-optimized algorithms with safety bounds.
 - Clear separation of concerns between libraries.
 - Comprehensive edge case handling.